Growing Firewood from Willow.

 Mammoth Willow cuttings are all proven biomass varieties suited to UK conditions.
 We supply a mix of varieties of willow in the woodfuel growing kits.
 Each has its own growing habit.
 Initially you will notice significant variation in the size of the willow plants, this is normal and by the time of harvest most varieties will be of equal size at around 14 to 20 feet.
 The genetic diversity ensures that you willow plantation is less vulnerable to pests, diseases and climate variations resulting in higher yields.

-Our low Carbon SRC system.
+Our low Carbon firewood growing system.

-This fire wood growing guide focuses on a no till pesticide free production method suited to planting in uncultivated grassland, for which Mammoth Willow’s wood fuel kits have been designed.
+This firewood growing guide focuses on a no till pesticide free production method suited to planting in uncultivated grassland, for which Mammoth Willow’s wood fuel kits have been designed.
 By planting through a permeable plastic membrane you can plant into grassland without ploughing and cultivating the soil.
 This reduces the work required and significantly reduces time to achieve carbon payback compared to spraying, ploughing and cultivating grass land for planting.
 The membrane also negates need to use weed killers to kill competing plant life.
 Although the plastic used does have an environmental impact it is less than cultivating previously uncultivated land.

 - Lay the groundcover sheeting down and peg it every metre.
 Refer to the diagram showing spacings.